North Atlantic Right Whale

 The North Atlantic Right Whale Consortium is dedicated to the conservation and recovery of the North Atlantic right whale.
 Its 200 members represent research and conservation organizations, shipping and fishing industries, technical experts, U.S. and Canadian government agencies, and state and provincial authorities.
 The Consortium has made substantial contributions to the efforts to protect and recover these whales.

-Right whales are protected under both the Endangered Species Act (ESA) and the Marine Mammal Protection Act.
+All North Atlantic right whales are protected under the Endangered Species Act (ESA) and the Marine Mammal Protection Act (MMPA).
 They have been listed as endangered under the ESA since 1970 and are in danger of extinction throughout all of their range.
 NOAA Fisheries is working to recover this species in many ways.

 Recovery Planning and Implementation